He replied, “It looks like a piece of shit.”

 Face facts — I cannot hate this movie.
 It’s too insane and obviously made by maniacs who have no concern whatsoever for rational narrative structure to throw bon mots at.
 If this was made as an art film, people would celebrate the incongruity and sheer madness of it all.
 Because it’s an Italian exploitation film — nonetheless one distributed in the US by Columbia Pictures — it gets looked down on as a load of feces.
 Which it surely is.
 But it aspires to be so much more.

-Please note: as you read this — and if you haven’t seen Yor — you may wondering, how much stuff is in this movie?
+Please note: as you read this — and if you haven’t seen Yor — you may wonder, how much stuff is in this movie?
 And once you read this, you’ll wonder how so much can happen in just 88 minutes.
 Consider me a witness.
 I have watched this movie three times in one day just to confirm that yes, so much stuff happens in this movie.
 Literally, twenty movies worth of crazy happens in this movie.

 When we meet Yor (played by Reb Brown, TV’s Captain America, the blondest man who ever lived), he’s jumping all over a prehistoric desert (which is really Turkey, but please, let’s not quibble.
 Let’s stop being so snarky and just give way to the majesty which is Yor) until he runs into the luscious Kala, played by Corinne Cléry from Moonraker and The Story of O, and her old man protector Pag, who we of the before time know as Luciano Pigozzi from Blood and Black Lace.
 They’re out hunting and start playing with a little dinosaur when a bigger one attacks them.
 Luckily, Yor has his axe and goes buckwild on the stego beast, making it bleed everywhere.
 Seriously — I have never seen a dinosaur with a crimson mask before.